keeno12/intro-web-scraping/README.md

 Here's what we will do!

 - Look at data tags
-- write code to get data
+- Write code to get data
 - Look at scraped data
-- get specific parts of the data
+- Get specific parts of the data
-- transform the data for different use case
+- Transform the data for different use case
-- minor visulizations for the data so we can understand it better
+- Minor visualizations for the data so we can understand it better
 - Basic Sentiment Analysis on headlines to see how negative they are